bqqbarbhg/achrails/README.md

 (I haven't figured yet how to enter the container outside the running process, will be added when known)

 (Also the https -situation is missing, the authentication doesn't work without properly signed https.)

+To find out the details of development environment, see https://github.com/jpurma/achrails-dev-Dockerfiles

 Web player
 ----------